More on Kirk Assassination - September 11th, Hour 3

 They messed with the wrong state.

-All right, Michael W. Smith, it is the twenty-fourth anniversary, nine eleven oh one.
+All right, Michael W. Smith, it is the 24th anniversary, 9-11-01.

-Um, because of that day, uh, a hero was born, a friend of this program, our friend Frank Siller, and sadly, his brother Stephen lost his life that day.
+We will never forget because of that day, a hero was born, a friend of this program, our friend Frank Siller.

 His story is incredible.

-I'm gonna let Frank tell it himself, uh, because he had just gotten off his shift as a as a fire de uh FDNY uh fire uh uh fireman, and and he went back, and how he got back is even more inspiring.
+I'm going to let Frank tell it himself because he had just gotten off his shift as a fire FDNY fireman, and he went back.

-And when it started out, I I did a whole podcast with Frank recently, and it's on FoxNation.com.
+And when it started out, I did a whole podcast with Frank recently, and it's on FoxNation.com.

-I urge all of you to watch it, and it talks all about his brother and talks about his life and talks about you know so much um that that I'm sure most of you don't know.
+And it talks all about his brother and talks about his life and talks about so much that I'm sure most of you don't know.

 We'll try to get to some of it today.

-Uh they did put out a press release earlier.
+They did put out a press release earlier.

-It says in solemn observance of the 24th anniversary of September 11, 2001, and the terrorist attacks, the Tunnel to Towers Foundation has delivered mortgage-free homes to twenty-one families of fallen first responders across the country, including six families who lost their loved ones to 9-11 related illnesses, and that is a real problem that exists to this day.
+It says, in solemn observance of the 24th anniversary of September 11, 2001, and the terrorist attacks, the Tunnel to Towers Foundation has delivered mortgage-free homes to 21 families of fallen first responders across the country, including six families who lost their loved ones to 9-11-related illnesses.

 On that day, first responders like my brother, FDNY firefighter Stephen Siller, ran towards danger and gave their lives to save others.

-Today we we remember the lives lost at the World Trade Center, the Pentagon, uh, near Shanksville in Pennsylvania, and we stand with those who are still being directly impacted by the attacks.
+Today, we remember the lives lost at the World Trade Center, the Pentagon, near Shanksville in Pennsylvania.

 Frank, my friend, welcome back to the program.